arbor-sim/arbor/doc/tutorial/nmodl.rst

 degrees Celsius.
 While it is listed as ``PARAMETER`` here, it is not a real parameter, but rather a builtin variable.
 Adding it to ``PARAMETER`` makes it available in the NMODL file.
 Adding the potential here, too, is not needed, considered good form.
-This result in:
+Using ``ASSIGNED`` over ``LOCAL`` here is again a performance consideration.
+While costing memory capacity and operations, the exponentiation is expensive enough to warrant the expense.
+This simulation results in:

 .. figure:: ../images/hh-05.svg
     :width: 600